 Where are is the Ski and Snowboard School located?

-At the June Meadows Chalet.
+Lessons can be purchased at the Ticket Office, located in the parking lot.
+Lessons take place at the June Meadows Chalet.
+You must ride up J1, with or without, equipment to get there.
 Ages 3-4 meet inside the June Kids Room, 1st floor of the Chalet.
 Ages 5-12 and adults meet out on the snow, directly in front of the Chalet at the large green flag that says, Ski and Snowboard School.

 What should I bring?